What to Expect in the Shipping Industry: September 2024

 53-Foot Dry Van Trailer

 In short, this is not the time to expect quick, cheap dry van deliveries.
-Planning ahead and being flexible with your delivery dates are one way to get your commodities moved to their destination without breaking the bank.
-If you prefer to pay more for a faster delivery, be sure to mention that as well.
-Get started today to see what options are available
+Planning ahead and being flexible with your delivery dates will go a long way toward getting your commodities moved to their destination without breaking the bank.

-The busiest crop harvesting is in the Midwest — meaning trucks will be moving around this region and may not want to leave.
+In September, the busiest region for harvesting is the Midwest, so expect trucks to be heading into that area in droves — and they may not want to head out any time soon.
 Here are three things to keep in mind this September:

-1. If you’re located in this area, expect to pay a premium to incentivize a driver to choose your load.
+• If you’re located in the Midwest, expect to pay a premium to incentivize drivers to choose your load.

-2. Loads moving out of the Midwest may have a hard time finding a driver.
+• Loads moving out of the Midwest region may have a harder time finding a driver.

-3. Moving freight into the midwest may be less expensive as drivers are eager to return to this profitable part of the country.
+• Moving freight into the Midwest may be less expensive, as drivers are eager to return to this profitable part of the country.

 All enclosed trucks will be in high demand in September.
-If you need to move a load of freight in a reefer or dry van, you will have the best chances of success if you are able to be flexible with your dates and/or pay a premium.
+If you need to move freight in a reefer or dry van, you will have the best chances of success if you are able to be flexible with your dates and/or pay a premium.

-September is one of the last months of predictable weather in the northern states.
-Construction and infrastructure projects are working at a frenzied pace to finish up before the ground freezes.
-Lumber, construction materials and heavy equipment will be moving north as fast as possible.
+Up in the northern states, construction and infrastructure projects are working at a frenzied pace to finish up before the ground freezes.
+Lumber, construction materials and heavy equipment will be moving north as quickly as possible this September — and all on open-deck trailers.

 Flatbed-Trailer

-• Perhaps most surprisingly, football season means oversize travel restrictions in some major college football towns.
-If there’s a home game with thousands of people likely to be in attendance, you might have to drive around town to move an oversize load.
+And — perhaps most surprisingly — football season means oversize travel restrictions in some major college football towns.
+If there’s a home game with thousands of people likely to be in attendance, you may have to drive around town to move an OD load.

 Double-drop-tarped-freight-shipment

-As with most months, flexibility is the name of the game when it comes to successfully shipping in September.
-Ask your carrier if there are any restrictions or special considerations when it comes to moving your particular load.
+When in doubt, ask your carrier if there are any restrictions or special considerations when it comes to moving your particular load.

 Tags: Insider, Freight Brokerage, Flatbed Shipping, Dry Van Shipping, Contract Rate Pricing, Spot Rate Pricing, Asset-Based Carrier